forkiesassds/MCGalaxy-Stuff/README.md

 Plugin that adds commands to view and manage server settings from ingame.
 ## MessageConsent.cs
 Plugin that makes everyone require to confirm if they should see any message sent by anyone.
+## LoginToLastPosPlugin.cs
+This plugin makes players login at their last position.
+This includes the map they were on and precise position and orientation.